Article 14 of the Constitution of Singapore: Defence of responsible journalism

-In Review Publishing, Chief Justice Chan Sek Keong, delivering judgment on behalf of the Court of Appeal, declined to infer into the common law of Singapore the defence of responsible journalism, or "Reynolds privilege", developed by the House of Lords in Reynolds v.
+In Review Publishing, Chief Justice Chan Sek Keong, delivering judgement on behalf of the Court of Appeal, declined to infer into the common law of Singapore the defence of responsible journalism, or "Reynolds privilege", developed by the House of Lords in Reynolds v.
 Times Newspapers Ltd. (1999), at least where non-Singapore citizens who have been sued for defamation are seeking to rely on it.
 This was because the defence was not a natural development of common law principles but had been impelled by the right to freedom of expression protected by Article 10 of the European Convention.
 The Reynolds privilege could only be adopted in Singapore on the basis of the right to free speech guaranteed by Article 14(1)(a) of the Constitution.
 However, as the appellants were not Singapore citizens, they could not rely on this provision.

 The Court then discussed, on an obiter basis, the applicability of the Reynolds privilege to Singapore citizens.
 It held that the key question is whether or not, in the context of publication of matters of public interest, the rationale behind the Reynolds privilege ought to apply such that constitutional free speech is the rule and restrictions on this right are the exception.
 In considering the factors relevant to the key question, Chan C.J. stated that whilst the court has the power to dictate the direction of the common law of defamation as adopted upon the enactment of the Constitution, Parliament still has overriding powers to limit the freedom of speech and expression where defamatory publications and statements are made:

 First, our courts must be mindful of the extent to which they can decide whether constitutional free speech should prevail over protection of reputation.
 Although there is nothing in Art 14(2)(a) of the Singapore Constitution and the Defamation Act which precludes our courts from developing the common law of defamation for the common convenience and welfare of society in keeping with Singapore's prevailing political, social and cultural values (save for those provisions in these two statutes which impose such a restriction), Art 14(2)(a) also expressly provides that it is Parliament which has the final say on how the balance between constitutional free speech and protection of reputation should be struck.

-Secondly, when striking a balance between freedom of expression and the protection of reputation, the court will need to make a value judgment that is dependent on local political and social conditions.
-The Court said that the following factors were relevant to the making of this value judgment:
+Secondly, when striking a balance between freedom of expression and the protection of reputation, the court will need to make a value judgement that is dependent on local political and social conditions.
+The Court said that the following factors were relevant to the making of this value judgement: